How to create a solid and secure Content Security Policy

 Step 4: Enable real-time reporting

-After you have resolved all violations and the developer console isn't displaying any more violations, you can enable the URIports reporting tool to start monitoring any violations that might occur when other visitors use your site.
+After you have resolved all violations and the developer console is no longer displaying them, you can enable the URIports reporting tool to start monitoring any violations that might occur when other visitors use your site.

 Get a URIports account

 If you do not have a URIports account yet, sign up for a 30-day trial account and log in.
-Locate your personal report endpoint url (like: example.uriports.com) in the top right part of your dashboard in your account.
+Locate your report endpoint URL (like example.uriports.com) in the top right portion of your dashboard in your account.

 Update the headers